Singing lessons near me in Lincoln, NE

 Show more

-Madeleine taught 23 days ago
+Madeleine taught about 2 months ago

 The Tutor and Student reviewed foundational singing techniques, including proper posture for sitting and standing, and effective breathing exercises.
 They also discussed methods for practicing pitch and recognizing notes using scales and backing tracks, with a focus on developing vocal clarity and reducing strain.
 The Student was encouraged to send recordings for feedback and to continue practicing scales and diversified vocal exercises.